qshuai/cswm/README.md

 Demo page is here: [http://erp.thinkeridea.com/](http://erp.thinkeridea.com/) (user: **admin**    password: **admin123**)

 This repository intends to help setuping a erp service for the real use.
-Fee free, go ahead.
+Feel free, go ahead.